uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 Next we need to setup our database.
 To accomplish this, we will simply follow the steps from the SQL chapter.

-Create a new Supabase project, copy the database URL and create the following `.env.local` file:
+Create a new Supabase project, copy the database URL and create the following `.env` file:

 ```
 DATABASE_URL=$YOUR_DATABASE_URL_HERE